Community Service Practicum FAQs

 Can I condense my Clinical Practicum and complete my hours in a few months?

-No. The Adler School is committed to providing students with a prolonged practicum experience that maximizes professional skill development, and therefore does not approve block practicum experiences.
+No. The Adler University is committed to providing students with a prolonged practicum experience that maximizes professional skill development, and therefore does not approve block practicum experiences.
 As such, students must take a minimum of eight months to complete their Clinical Practicum – and a maximum of twelve months.

 What type of supervision will I get?

-Students will receive weekly individual supervision from their training site supervisor, and will also enroll concurrently in practicum seminars led by faculty members at the School.
+Students will receive weekly individual supervision from their training site supervisor, and will also enroll concurrently in practicum seminars led by faculty members at the University.
 These seminars will meet for approximately 4 hours every other week for eight weeks each semester.
 Supervision will involve student process with clients, discussion of cases, listening to or viewing tapes of sessions, and case presentations designed to enhance clinical skill development.